Laurie R. King

 Laurie R. King (born September 19, 1952) is an American author best known for her detective fiction.

 Life and career

 Born in Oakland, California, King earned a degree in comparative religion from the University of California, Santa Cruz in 1977 and a masters in theology from the Graduate Theological Union in 1984, where her thesis was on "Feminine Aspects of Yahweh".
-She later received an honorary doctorate from the Church Divinity School of the Pacific.
+She later received an honorary doctorate from the Church Divinity School of the Pacific in Berkeley, California.